Nursing Compact States 2025 Update

 Other State Updates

-Several states have introduced legislation to become nursing compact states but have not yet enacted it:
+Several states have introduced legislation over time to become nursing compact states but have not yet enacted it:

 Alaska: Senate Bill 130 and House Bill 149 were introduced in 33rd Legislative Session, but it did not make it to the finish line.
-There is hope that a bill will be reintroduced in the 34th Session, in fact, 89% of Alaskan resident nurses are in favor of joining the compact license.
+They were reintroduced in the 34th session, and we are awaiting results.
+89% of Alaskan resident nurses are in favor of joining the NLC.

-Illinois: There is currently no legislation in Illinois to enact the NLC.
+California: There is currently no legislation in California to enact the NLC.

-New York: Assembly Bill 3391 and Senate Bill 6873 were introduced in 2023 and are currently with the respective committees.
+New York: Assembly Bill 3391 and Senate Bill 6873 were introduced in 2023, but failed.
+In 2025, Sentate Bill 3916 is currently being disucssed to enact the NLC in New York.

 Benefits of the NLC